Business growth strategies for SMEs in 2023

-A strong company culture will also play a key role in facilitating your business growth through your employees.
+A strong company culture will also be key in facilitating your business growth through your employees.

 Another key business growth strategy is keeping an eye on your competitors.

-Knowing, respecting, and leveraging your competition will go a long way when trying to help your business to grow.
+Knowing, respecting, and leveraging your competition will go a long way to help your business grow.